FlipsideCrypto/base-models/models/doc_descriptions/nft/nft_transfer_doc.md

 {% docs nft_transfer_doc %}

-This table contains NFT transfer events on the Optimism blockchain.
+This table contains NFT transfer events on the Base blockchain.

 {% enddocs %}